-A carbon steel blade is mainly made of iron and carbon.
-It is the traditional blade, that of the knives of the past.
+A carbon steel blade is made up mainly of iron and carbon.
+It is the traditional blade, the one used in knives of the past.
 Our carbon blades are hardened to 54-56 HRC.

 On request, we can mount your knife with a traditional carbon steel blade (the one that oxidizes reference XC75).
 Blades manufactured in our Blacksmith's workshop.

 A Damascus steel blade is the result of a forging technique that dates back more than 2000 years.

 It is called "laminated steel" (or wrought steel), which is a mixture of different carbon steels.
 It usually has the following steels: XC75, 45NCD16 and 90MCV8 steels.